Samiul-Hossen-Sarkar-Santo/Samiul-Hossen-Sarkar-Santo/README.md

 # Hi there, I'm Santo 👋

-I'm a third-year ICT student passionate software developer with a love for coding and creating projects.
+I'm a third-year ICT student passionate about software developer with a love for coding and creating projects.
 My journey in programming started with learning C, Java, and a bit of C++, and I’ve especially enjoyed working with Java.
 I'm currently looking into the world of app development, as I believe it’s my niche.
 I’ve also taken a keen interest in cross-platform app development, exploring tools like Flutter.

 ## What I'm Working On
 - 🌱 Currently, I’m focusing on learning **Git** and **GitHub** to manage my projects better.